betomoedano/livestore-expo-starter/lessons/01-expo-start.md

 🏃**Try it.** You should have two clients and one server running, and the clients should be able to sync with each other.
 Check the terminal of each process to watch syncing in action.

 🏃**Try it (2).** This is also a great time to checkout the devtools again.
 Both the Expo and web clients have them.
-On web, check in the console logs for the devtools link.
+On web, check in the console logs for the web devtools link.

 > [!NOTE]
 > There is also a LiveStore chrome extension available for web that you can download from the [Releases page](https://github.com/livestorejs/livestore/releases).
 It will be published to the extensions marketplace soon.